I’m sorry for appointing Mandelson and believing his Epstein lies, Starmer says

 Officials have been tasked with examining that process as a priority, according to Downing Street.

-Meanwhile, a growing number of Labour MPs remain unconvinced by Sir Keir and are urging Angela Rayner and Wes Streeting to launch a leadership challenge over the scandal.
+Meanwhile, a growing number of Labour MPs remain unconvinced by Sir Keir’s determination to remain in No 10, and are urging Angela Rayner and Wes Streeting to launch a leadership challenge over the scandal.

 One Labour MP told The Independent: “Someone needs to go for it.
 This cannot go on.”

-The prime minister had attempted to restrict the publication of the documents, arguing that some details would need to be redacted on national security grounds, prompting accusations that he was engaging in a “cover-up”.
+The prime minister had attempted to restrict the publication of the documents, arguing that some details would need to be redacted on national security grounds, which prompted accusations that he was engaging in a “cover-up”.

-Downing Street said it is talking with the ISC about the process of releasing the documents, and will update the House once a process has been agreed.
+Downing Street said it was in discussions with the ISC about the process of releasing the documents, and would update the House once a process had been agreed.

-The ISC has since said it cannot commit to a timetable for reviewing the documents.

 “That must be a matter for the committee alone – and it is clearly not possible for the committee to determine this until it sees the papers, or indeed to commit to any timetable until we know the size of the task at hand,” it added.